raigu/x-road-client/README.md

 );
 ```

-You can use any PSR-18 compatible client (for example [php-http/curl-client](https://github.com/php-http/curl-client))
+If you have a client that is not PSR-18 compatible but can handle PSR-7 request and response then you
-or create an adapter by yourself.
+can write an adapter.
 For example if you have already installed [Guzzle](https://github.com/guzzle/guzzle/)
-package and want to use it then you can create an adapter for it:
+package and want to re-use it then you can create an adapter like this:

 ```php
 class GuzzleAdapter implements \Psr\Http\Client\ClientInterface